revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <details><summary><b>Show Answer</b></summary>

-- Runnable
+- Runnable - Used in Multithreading , which has run() method
-- Callable
+- Callable - Used to wrap a text and pass to a thread , which has call() method
-- Comparable
+- Comparable - Used to compare between the objects in the class, which has compareTo() method
 </details>

 ---